TediusTimmy/AntGame/README.md

   * "Data" - A string of space-delimited variable names for variables that will be persisted across calls within that State.
 All variables are initialized to zero.
   * "Functions" - A string of functions that are used within this State alone.
 This group of functions must define two functions:
     * "Update" - This function is called every step of the simulation to update the internal state of the State, now that it can do something different.
 This function takes one argument, and that value is used to communicate between States.
 Most of the time, the argument to this function is what it returned in the previous call.
 If this State Leaves, then the return value is the argument to the next State's Update function.
-    * "OnUpdate" - This function is called whenever this state is Informed of something.
-It takes one argument: the thing it is being informed of.
-The return value is returned to the Informant.

 # The Language
 I just decided to use ESL2, which is also located on this GitHub somewhere.
 There are some changes and additions, described below.